mpaiva/a11y-jam-sessions/README.md

 ### Common Myths About Accessibility

-1. "Accessibility is only for blind users."
+#### Myth 1: "Accessibility is only for blind users"
 → False!
-It benefits users with diverse disabilities, including mobility, cognitive, and auditory impairments.
+It benefits users with diverse disabilities, including mobility, cognitive, and auditory impairments

-2. "ARIA fixes everything."
+#### Myth 2: "ARIA fixes everything"
 → False!
-ARIA should be used only when semantic HTML doesn't provide the necessary accessibility.
+ARIA should be used only when semantic HTML doesn't provide the necessary accessibility

-3. "Accessibility is too expensive."
+#### Myth 3: "Accessibility is too expensive"
 → False!
-Implementing accessibility from the start saves money by reducing costly retrofitting later.
+Implementing accessibility from the start saves money by reducing costly retrofitting later

 ## Appendix